North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 Lance did several more years of Active Duty and a third deployment while we patiently paid off debt, sold the Georgia house, developed the Idaho property and saved for building our future home.
 We ended up spending four years in Kansas.

-The second farm was next door to a large jelly factory and the kids were both employed there for several years.
+The second farm was next door to a large jam & jelly factory and the kids were both employed there for several years.
 They could walk to work and be home for farm chores morning and night.

 We're often asked how we got our homestead and how we make it work financially.
 We can't put our finger on any one thing or make a How To Checklist for those inquiring.
-For us, we see it as a series of things; personal choices, duty station assignments, life's path and a whole lot of blessings.
+For us, we see it as a series of things; personal choices, duty station assignments, life's path, and a whole lot of blessings.

 Picture